LewisJEllis/awesome-lua/readme.md

 - [mjolnir](http://mjolnir.io/) - OS X desktop environment manager, scripted with Lua.
 Under development, formerly known as hydra.
 - [kpie](https://github.com/skx/kpie) - A scripting utility to juggle windows.
 - [lumail](http://lumail.org/) - A console-based mail client, with extensive scripting capabilities.
+- [AwesomeWM](http://awesome.naquadah.org) - A highly configurable and extensible window manager for X, scripted and configured by Lua.
+- [Textadept](http://foicica.com/textadept/) - Extremely lightweight, customizable, cross-platform editor, written (mostly) in (and scripted by) Lua.

 ### Miscellaneous
 - [MoonScript](http://moonscript.org/) - Moonscript is a dynamic scripting language that compiles to Lua.
 It reduces verbosity and provides a rich set of features like comprehensions and classes.
 Its author calls it 'CoffeeScript for Lua'.
 - [sitegen](http://leafo.net/sitegen/) - A static site generator which uses MoonScript and supports HTML and Markdown, page grouping, and plugins.
-- [AwesomeWM](http://awesome.naquadah.org) - A highly configurable tiling window manager.

 ## Resources